dman620/LAlib/readme.md

 This is being built on Ubuntu v16.04

 the .h file and the .cpp file are the entire library, basically.
-I also have a .error file, which houses error codes that I plan to use once the library is more developed.
+I also have a .error file, which houses error codes, just incase you are not sure why my functions are not behaving

-That being said, as I write more I will add to this readme.
+You can also use the makefile if you wish, it was written to build a program for debugging, so you will have to update it if you wish to use it for your program.

+It is fully finished now, so what you see is what you get.

 Dman out